Let Your Voice Be Heard. Send Us Your Article For Publishing. Click Here For More Information.

 Last updated on March 30th, 2023 at 03:58 pm

-has not yet been passed in Uganda, many observers argue that health rights are key in ensuring patient safety and enhancing patient empowerment through legislation.
-And I will be looking at what health rights exist and how they relate to patient safety in ensuring patient safety and enhancing patient empowerment.ince the Patient’s Rights and Responsibilities Bill, 2019
+has not yet been passed in Uganda, many observers argue that health rights are key in ensuring patient safety and enhancing patient empowerment through legislation.ince the Patient’s Rights and Responsibilities Bill, 2019

 The Word Health Organization Constitution affirms that the enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition.